outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     3. brain analysis structures: structural biases in human brains prevent us from seeing the truth - we're biased toward objects we understand or which are simple to derive

     - algorithms should identify mismatches (in complexity, variance, completeness & other metrics) & other problem types between the data/algorithm/problem type

+    4. prediction method structures:

+      - bayesian probability has the incorrect structure for solving a problem of predicting the dependent variable if its not actually the dependent variable

+      - meaning if the input is actually an output, like a southern dialect is an output of location, so predicting criminal activity for a location based on whether they have a southern dialect may correlate with some location-crime data bc of hot weather increasing emotions, but southerners can move while retaining their manner of speech & can change their emotion-based behavior from the new cold weather

+      - probability of (criminal activity | dialect) should be probability of (criminal activity | weather), since weather is the more causative reason why location is a significant factor in criminal activity

   - algorithms should produce a set of solutions (an obvious/simple answer, a pattern-compliant answer, a common answer, a robust answer)